Today, there are 1.2 billion young people aged 15 to 24 years, with a greater proportion of youth in the less developed regions (UNDESA, 2019b)

-In addition to relatively high rates of unemployment, 47 percent of young adults are excluded from formal financial services in developing countries.
-Although access has increased by 11 percent between 2014 and 2017, usage remain low with a high proportion of savings kept outside financial institutions.
-Several legal and regulatory restrictions prevent youth from accessing and using formal financial services, including:
+Although access has increased by 11 percent between 2014 and 2017, usage remain low with a high proportion of savings kept outside financial institutions (only 15 percent of young people saved at a formal financial institution in developing countries)

 Despite these challenges, AFI members are increasingly recognizing the importance of youth financial inclusion.
 At the AFI Global Policy Forum in 2019, for example, they unanimously approved the Kigali Statement, which commits to harnessing the capacity of youth and other disproportionately financially excluded groups to drive inclusive growth.